mulesoft-assets/template-sfdc2sieb-order-bidirectional-sync/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to have my Contacts syncronized between Salesforce and Oracle Siebel Business Objects.
+As a Salesforce admin I want to have my Orders syncronized between Salesforce and Oracle Siebel Business Objects.

-This Template should serve as a foundation for setting an online bi-directional sync of Contacts between Salesforce and Oracle Siebel Business Objects, being able to specify filtering criterias.
+This Template should serve as a foundation for setting an online bi-directional sync of Orders between Salesforce and Oracle Siebel Business Objects, being able to specify filtering criterias.

-The integration main behaviour is polling for changes (new Contacts or modified ones) that have occured either in Salesforces or Siebel during a certain defined period of time.
-For those Contacts that both have not been updated yet the integration triggers an upsert (update or create depending the case) taking the last modification as the one that should be applied.
+The integration main behaviour is polling for changes (new Order or modified ones) that have occured either in Salesforces or Siebel during a certain defined period of time.
+For those Orders that both have not been updated yet the integration triggers an upsert (update or create depending the case) taking the last modification as the one that should be applied.

 Requirements have been set not only to be used as examples, but also to stablish starting point to adapt the integration to any given requirements.